researchart/fse18/submissions/energy/INSTALL.md

 to get final reports of display-related inefficiencies.
 It crops the square shaped screenshots and analyze the pixels in them. `crop` contains the cropped images.
-The reports will be displayed with color in the output. *Green* means the watch fase is OK. *Red* means the watch face indeed contains an energy inefficiency.
+The reports will be displayed with colors in terminal. *Green* means the watch fase is OK. *Red* means the watch face indeed contains an energy inefficiency.

 To run tests for sensor-related energy inefficiencies, copy & paste the test cases